AI in Validation: From Early Adoption to Governed Implementation

 This is where workflow automation becomes critical.
 AI alone does not provide governance.
 A governed workflow ensures that AI-generated content moves through defined review, approval, escalation, and audit steps.

-Practical AI Use Cases in Validation
+Putting AI to Work in Validation

 AI can support validation in many practical ways when implemented within a governed process.

-Requirements Analysis
+Streamline Requirements Analysis

 AI can review business requirements, user requirements, functional specifications, and design documents to identify missing details, ambiguity, duplicate requirements, or potential test scenarios.